VinceHow/11labs-hackathon-voxplorer/README.md

-# Voxplorer - AI-Powered Voice Communication Platform
+# Voxie - Your AI-Powered Travel Companion

 ## Overview
-Voxplorer is a cutting-edge voice communication platform that leverages advanced AI technologies to enable natural, context-aware conversations.
-Built with ElevenLabs' state-of-the-art voice AI and real-time communication capabilities, Voxplorer transforms how businesses interact with their customers through intelligent voice agents.

-## Key Features
-- 🎙️ Real-time Voice AI Conversations
-- 🧠 Context-Aware Response Generation
-- 🔄 Seamless WebSocket Integration
-- 📝 Automatic Conversation Transcription
-- 🌐 Multi-Channel Communication Support
-- 📊 Conversation Analytics & Metrics
-- 🎯 Custom Voice Agent Configuration

-## Technology Stack
+Voxie is a AI travel agent that transforms how you plan and experience your journeys.
+Using advanced voice AI technology and natural conversation, Voxie helps you create personalized travel itineraries, make bookings, and get real-time travel assistance - all through natural voice conversations.

 ### Backend (Python)
 - **FastAPI** - High-performance async web framework